-12 Feb What Happens When a Person Dies with a Pour Over Will and Trust in Place?
+What Happens at Death with a Pour Over Will and Trust in Place?

 There are three legal situations that you may find yourself in when a loved one dies and it all depends on the type of planning they did.
 For the purposes of this article, we will call the loved one that has passed the “Decedent.”

-This article focuses solely on what happens when your loved one dies having a Pour-Over Will and Living Trust
+This article focuses solely on what happens when your loved one dies while having a Pour-Over Will and Living Trust in place.

 Having simply a Will in place does not avoid the probate process as we discussed last month.
 It is a great starting point, but what most should have in place is a Pour-Over Will and Living Trust.
 The living trust is the backbone to a comprehensive estate plan because it helps avoid the probate process altogether.
 If the trust is well drafted and there are no hiccups in the estate, probate will be completely avoided.